MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 #### Values

 The visibility of y-axis **Values** can be toggled on or off to make them visible or to hide them.
-When toggled on, you can access and adjust all the Values settings shown below.
+When toggled on, you can access and adjust all the Values settings shown here.

 [!INCLUDE [global-font-controls](../includes/core-visuals/global-font-controls.md)]
 [!INCLUDE [global-color-palette-fx](../includes/core-visuals/global-color-palette-fx.md)]